Processes & Water Filters

 - Have a TA approve the design.

 - Obtain the required materials and assemble the water filter.
-A cotton ball must be lodged in the neck of the funnel before assembling the water filter.
+A gauze pad must be placed on the inside of the funnel to contain the filter materials.

-- Weigh an empty beaker and record the weight in the datasheet.
+- Weigh an empty Erlenmeyer flask and record the weight in the datasheet.

-- Place the assembled water filter on top of the beaker.
+- Place the assembled water filter in the funnel on top of the Erlenmeyer flask.

-- Once the contaminated water has been completely filtered, remove the assembled water filter from the beaker and rest the filter on the now empty Erlenmeyer flask.
+- Once the contaminated water has been completely filtered, remove the assembled water filter from the Erlenmeyer flask and rest the filter on the now empty beaker.

 - Write down any new observations about the filtered water.
 What color is it?
 How does its clarity compare to before?
 Does the water look clean?

-- Reweigh the beaker with the filtered water and calculate the weight of just the filtered water.
-Record the weight in the datasheet.
+- Reweigh the Erlenmeyer flask with the filtered water and calculate the weight of just the filtered water.
+Record the weight of the flask and the water in the datasheet.

 - Calculate the competition ratio of the filter design using (5).
 The competition ratio judges how effective the filter is at removing physical sediments from the contaminated water.